itserror404/comicstrip/README.md

 ### Comic
 #### Moyo
+I used the concepts from Understanding Comics to create a wireframe for our comic.
+I turned the outline of the story discussed by the group ino individual scenes, and sourced background images for each scene.
+I added characters and dialogues to each scene.
+I had to edit the story outline by adding and removinf scene so the story could be more cohesive.
+I arranged the scenes sequentially, and added notes about animations and sound effects that had to be added.
+I also sepcfied the order of the decision scenes and how they should pan out.
+I then sent the wireframe to Bhavicka.

 #### Bhavicka
 Using the wireframe Moyo had given as a guideline, I started off with editing and choosing from the background options I had been given.
 Finding the right app for this style of drawing was the hardest part- I cycled through many like Illustrator, Vectornator, Adobe Fresco and even my Notes app.
 Finally, I found that a combination of Canva on my laptop and Ibis Paint X on the iPad worked well for my purpose.